HeidiDragomir/IMDB-clone/README.md

 ## Get started

-1. Create a new folder (with docker-compose.yml and DockerFile) or clone this GitHub repo to an existing folder with docker-compose & Dockerfile.
+1. Create a new folder (with docker-compose.yml, DockerFile and an empty folder called "project") and then clone this GitHub repo into the project map.
 2. Navigate to the root directory of the project and: RUN docker-compose up in your preferred CLI
 3. Fix db in .env file using this: